-It is true to say that humans are creatures of habit, and therefore habits have a huge impact in all aspects of life, including health.
-Deciding to change your diet must be incorporated into your daily habits if you wish to make a lasting change.
-Changing rituals of a lifetime can be difficult, so with that in mind, we have gathered our top five hacks to changing your food habits for good.
+It is true to say that humans are creatures of habit, and therefore habits have a huge impact on all aspects of life, including our health.
+To successfully change your diet and maintain those changes over time, you must incorporate your new plan into your daily habits.

-- Become aware of your current habits: Oftentimes, we are unaware of the little food habits we have which can make a difference, like the extra cookie we have with tea without thinking, or the ingredients we nibble at while preparing meals.
-Keep a food journal of everything you eat and drink for one week to identify what areas can be changed.
+- Take note of your current habits.
+We are often unaware of the little food habits we have, many of which can make a difference – like that extra cookie we have with tea without thinking, or the ingredients we nibble at while preparing meals.
+The easiest way to get a true account of what you’re currently doing is to keep a food journal of everything you eat and drink for one week to identify what areas can be changed.

-- Make substitutions instead of cutting certain foods out: Cutting foods out completely can be too difficult, and often leads to relapse.
-Instead, try making healthy substitutes for foods currently eaten.
+- Make healthy substitutions.
+Cutting your favorite foods out of your diet completely can be too difficult, and often leads to relapse.
+Instead, try making healthy substitutes for foods you currently eat.
 Instead of having sweet breakfast cereal, have oats with added fruits.
-If you usually have two cookies with your coffee, try cutting back to one, and make it homemade.
-Change one thing at a time, ensuring you are fully comfortable with one change before moving on to the next one.
+If you usually have two cookies with your coffee, try cutting back to one, and make it homemade with less sugar.
+Also, be sure to change only one thing at a time, ensuring you are fully comfortable with that change before moving on to the next one.
 The goal is to make the change feel like a normal part of your routine.

-- Make it easy: We are programmed to choose the easiest options, particularly when tired.
-This is why take-out or commercial microwavable meals can seem so tempting after a long day at work.
-Unfortunately these can be loaded with unwanted salt, fat and sugar along with preservatives and other unpronounceable ingredients.
-Counteract this by cooking up fresh foods into healthy meals at the weekend to enjoy throughout the week instead of having to cook.
-Now the easiest thing is to reheat what you already have, rather than waiting for food to be delivered – a no-brainer!
+- Make it easy.
+We are programmed to choose the easiest options, particularly when we’re tired.
+This is why take-out and store-bought prepared meals are tempting after a long day.
+Unfortunately, these can be loaded with unwanted salt, fat, and sugar, along with preservatives and other unpronounceable ingredients.
+Counteract this urge for an instant meal by eating smaller meals and snacks more often, and also by cooking double batches of healthy meals on the weekend to reheat and enjoy throughout the busy week.

-- Associate the activity with a reward: In order for the habit to stick, you must be able to derive some pleasure from it.
-Healthy eating doesn’t have to be dull, far from it.
-If you goal is to eat healthier, seek out recipes you enjoy.
-That way, your brain will associate the extra effort taken to cook the meals, with pleasurable tastes.
-Luckily we are here to help you with this.
+Treat cooking and eating as a reward.
+In order for a habit to stick, you must be able to derive some pleasure from it.
+Healthy eating doesn’t have to be dull – far from it.
+If you goal is to eat better, seek out recipes you enjoy and modify them with smart ingredient swaps in order to make them healthier.